JuliaAstro/LombScargle.jl/docs/index.rst

 The false alarm probability and its inverse can be calculated with :func:`fap` and :func:`fapinv` functions respectively.
-Their syntax is the same as the methods introduced above, but with a ``LombScargle.bootstrap`` object as first argument, instead of the ``LombScargle.Periodogram`` one.
+Their syntax is the same as the methods introduced above, but with a ``LombScargle.Bootstrap`` object as first argument, instead of the ``LombScargle.Periodogram`` one.

 ``LombScargle.model`` Function